stas-cloud/advanced_python_automation/README.md

 - Create a new /games directory
 - Copy and remove the "game" suffix of all games into the /games directory
 - Create a .json file with the information about the games
 - Compile all of the game code

+# How to run:

+python get_game_data.py <source folder name> <destinatio folder name>

+example: python get_game_data.py data target